tum-rsa/topo4d/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @tum-rsa

-This document explains the topo4d Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+This document explains the topo4d Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification, developed as part of the 4D-WORKS project (Development of Standardized Metadata for 3D Time Series Workflows).

-This extension develops a standardized approach for handling time-dependent metadata in dense 3D time series (4D) point cloud datasets.
+This extension provides a standardized approach for handling time-dependent metadata in diverse 4D datasets (time series of 3D data).
+While it includes support for point clouds, it is designed to be broadly applicable to various types of 4D geospatial data including photogrammetry, and multi-sensor integrated datasets.
+It addresses the challenge of managing metadata for topographic observations collected over time, where hundreds or thousands of epochs may exist without consistent standards for critical time-dependent information like timestamps and transformation matrices.

+By standardizing metadata formats, this extension makes 4D datasets more accessible, interoperable, and reusable across different projects and tools, regardless of data sources, acquisition techniques, or temporal sampling intervals.
+The extension supports automated metadata generation for workflows in fields such as geomorphology, hydrology, ecology, and other disciplines requiring time-series analysis of 3D spatial data.

+This work is funded by the German Research Foundation (DFG) in the frame of the National Research Data Infrastructure program (NFDI4Earth).
+For more information about the complete 4D-WORKS project, please visit our [project homepage](https://www.asg.ed.tum.de/en/rsa/research/4d-works/).

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item